JacobBonner/JenkinsTutorial/README.md

 Now that you have an idea of the post-condition sections of a Jenkins Pipeline, it's time to create a Pipeline that utilizes them.
 1. From the Jenkins Dashboard, click 'New Item', name it `testing-and-post-behavior`, and select 'Pipeline'
-2. Under the 'Pipeline' section of the configuration page, copy and paste the contents of the file ___ into the 'Pipeline script'.
+2. Under the 'Pipeline' section of the configuration page, copy and paste the contents of the file `JenkinsTutorial\pipelines\Pipeline_Part7_testing-and-post_v1.Jenkinsfile` into the 'Pipeline script'.
     - Note that all of the possible `post` sections are included, so you can experiment with the Pipeline and force different post-condition blocks.
-Further note that they are in reverse order of what I presented earlier, and this is to show that no matter where each section is listed in the `post` block, the order of execution will always be consistent with Jenkins' rules.
+Further note that they are in reverse order of what was presented earlier, and this is to show that no matter where each section is listed in the `post` block, the order of execution will always be consistent with Jenkins' rules.
 3. Now hit 'Save' and then 'Build Now'.
 After the build appears under 'Build History', click on it and go to the 'Console Output'.
     - Throughout the log you should see the output 'Build Complete!', 'All Tests Passed!', and 'Deployment Finished', from the Build, Test, and Deploy post-stage blocks, respectively.
     - Additionally, you will see the following four lines within the pipeline `post` section, which are from the `always`, `changed`, `success`, and `cleanup` sections, in order: